wp-plugins/newsletter-sign-up/readme.txt

 = 1.8 =
 * Fixed W3C error because of empty "action" attribute on form tag.
 * Added notice for MailChimp users to switch to my newer plugin, [MailChimp for WordPress](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/).
+* Further improved the CSS reset for the comment form checkbox

 = 1.7.9 =
 * Improved CSS Reset for comment checkbox